vachau/polybar-spotify-controls/README.md

 click-middle = python /path/to/spotify_status.py --action Previous
 ```

-#### Custom arguments
+#### Optional arguments

 ##### Playback controls

-Running with `--action ACTION` will send the specified playback action to the Spotify application.
+`--action action` will send the specified playback action to the Spotify application.
 This does not print any output and is meant to be used with the `click-[button]=` Polybar options.

-Availible `ACTION` values:
+Availible `action` values:

 - `PlayPause`: Toggle play and pause
 - `Next`: Skip song
 - `Previous`: Restart the current song / Go to the previous song

 ##### Truncate

-The argument "-t" is optional and sets the `trunlen`.
-It specifies the maximum length of the printed string, so that it gets truncated when the specified length is exceeded.
-Defaults to 35.
+`-t length` or `--trunclen length` truncates the printed output to the specified `length`.
+Defaults to 35

-Override example:
+Example:

 ``` ini
 exec = python /path/to/spotify/script -t 42